Tools & calculators

 You want even more for your money?

 If you expect still more you won’t be disappointed.
 In addition to the long list of complimentary benefits you’ll also receive the following:

 Participating in a rewards program is a great way to get something extra without lifting a finger or changing your spending habits.
 Select your preference: Amplify Rewards or Qantas Frequent Flyer points.
 (You can switch between the two programs as often as you like without penalty, although points already earned can’t be converted.)

-Up to 90,000 points QFF or Amplify points
+Up to 90,000 bonus QFF or Amplify points

-The first year is particularly rewarding because it begins with bonus points.
-Spend $5,000 using your new card in the first 90 days, and receive 90,000 points.
-90,000 QFF points is enough for a return flight from Sydney to Hong Kong, while 90,000 Amplify points will buy retail gift cards totalling $400.
+The first two years are particularly rewarding because they begin with bonus points.
+Spend $3,000 using your new card in the first 90 days, and receive 60,000 points.
+When you pay the second year annual fee you’ll get a further 30,000 points.
+90,000 QFF points is enough for a return flight from Sydney to Hong Kong, while 90,000 points will buy retail gift cards totalling $400.

 Points earning rates

 Points accrue at a higher rate than all other BankSA cards, and although the rate is not as good as some competing cards, it is quite respectable.
 Points are uncapped, which is a plus.
 (There are few things more irritating than making a major purchase in a particular month, only to discover that a large part of your expenditure isn’t earning points.)
 Here are the details: